Japan says won't decide on AIIB until corruption addressed

-GARMISCH-PARTENKIRCHEN, Germany (Reuters) - Leaders of the Group of Seven industrial nations discussed a new Chinese-led Asian investment bank at a summit on Sunday, with Japanese Prime Minister Shinzo Abe underlining the need to address issues like corruption, his spokesman said.
+GARMISCH-PARTENKIRCHEN, Germany, June 7 (Reuters) - Leaders of the Group of Seven industrial nations discussed a new Chinese-led Asian investment bank at a summit on Sunday, with Japanese Prime Minister Shinzo Abe underlining the need to address issues like corruption, his spokesman said.

 While 57 countries, including G7 members Britain, Germany and France, have joined the Asian Infrastructure Investment Bank (AIIB) as founding members, Japan and the United States have stayed out of a venture seen as a rival to the U.S.-dominated World Bank and Japan-led Asian Development Bank (ADB).